NativeScript/nativescript-angular-guide/src/chapters/chapter0.md

 <img src="images/banner.png" class="banner-image" alt="NativeScript and Angular 2 logos">

-Welcome to the NativeScript & Angular 2 getting started guide.
+Welcome to the NativeScript & Angular 2 getting started guide 📚.
 In this hands-on tutorial, you’ll build a cross-platform iOS and Android app from scratch.

 > **WARNING 🚧**: This guide is being actively written and is not complete.
 If you find an error in the guide please report the problem at <https://github.com/tjvantoll/nativescript-angular-guide>.
 Pull requests are also welcome 😀